FreeTubeApp/yt-comment-scraper/README.md

     customEmojis: Array [ // An Array of custom emojis used in the comment {
         text: String, // the text alias for the emoji
-        emojiThumb: Array [ // An Array of thumbnails of the custom emoji {
+        emojiThumbnails: Array [ // An Array of thumbnails of the custom emoji {
             width: Number,
             height: Number,